 Time it right

 Midges don't like hot and dry weather.
+They also love dawn and dusk.
 They prefer mild temperatures and wet conditions, which is what makes bonny (code for rainy) Scotland during the summer such a perfect habitat for them.
 Equally, midges aren't a big fan of the cold, and can't survive frost.